 Maybe you aren't ready to make the leap to selling your products online, or maybe your product isn't easily sold online.
 In that case, your strategy might be to use the website to help generate leads.
 Leads that can be nurtured over time and ultimately converted offline.
 Again, there are specific features that you would want to enable on your site to facilitate the lead capture process.
 For example, blogging, landing pages, lead capture forms, etc.

 Due to the limited feature set necessary, a brochure site can be an excellent candidate for the do-it-yourselfer.
 On the other hand, e-commerce or lead generation sites are much more complicated and therefore merit the consideration of hiring a professional.

-Based on our experience in the racing industry, most of the people we work with don’t have the technical expertise required to hand code a website.
-That’s OK, and totally expected.
-You can still likely create a site using one of the website builders.
-Those products were specifically created for the non-technical customer.
+Based on our experience in the racing industry, most of the people we work with don't have the technical expertise required to hand-code a website.
+That's OK and totally expected.
+You can still likely create a site using one of the website builders, and those products were specifically created for the non-technical customer.
 If you can use PowerPoint, you can use a website builder.

-Building a website is not a trivial task.
-Doing it right takes time and effort.
-Spending time on the website project means you be unable to spend time on other tasks.
+Building a website is not a trivial task, and doing it right takes time and effort.
+Spending time on the website project means you will be unable to spend time on other tasks.
 What is the impact on the business should you not spend time on those other things?

 So, getting back to the original question, do you really need to pay someone to build your website?
 As you can definitely see now, the answer depends on your specific business situation.
 There are many factors to consider as you tackle this very important decision.

-First, settle on how your new website fits into the larger strategy of your business, and what it needs to do for you.
-From there, it’s all about evaluating the resources you have at your disposal - be it, human resources that can be redirected to a website development project or, cash used to hire an agency - and balance that against the overall project requirements.
+First, settle on how your new website fits into the larger strategy of your business and what it needs to do for you.
+From there, it's all about evaluating the resources you have at your disposal - be it human resources that can be redirected to a website development project or cash used to hire an agency - and balancing that against the overall project requirements.